darribas/adbscan_buildings/README.md

 ## Computational Platform

-The analysis in this repository were performed using the `gds_env` platform, version 3.0.
+The analysis in this repository was performed on machines running the `gds_env` platform, v3.0.
 The project's website is available at:

 > [https://github.com/darribas/gds_env](https://github.com/darribas/gds_env)